 TRANSFORAMINAL LUMBAR EPIDURALS

-Transforaminal lumbar epidurals are widely used to relieve pain and increase mobility in the legs and back without surgery.
+Our NJ pain management center has extensive experience administering transforaminal lumbar epidurals to relieve pain and increase mobility in the legs and back without surgery.
 Usually, transforaminal lumbar epidurals are administered to patients suffering from radicular pain or radiculopathy, a compressed nerve in the spine, when other forms of treatment have proven ineffective.

 WHAT ARE TRANSFORAMINAL LUMBAR EPIDURALS?